 Meeting the needs of students is fundamental to the purpose of Laguna Beach Unified School District’s GATE Program.
 The program is comprehensive and is designed to provide differentiated curriculum in accordance with the intent of the law and spans elementary, middle and secondary students.
 Accommodations are made for individual student needs.
-Please check out our most recent newsletter for the latest information.

 At El Morro and Top of the World Elementary Schools and Thurston Middle School, programs are in place to meet the needs of GATE students in grades 4-8.
 The GATE Program consists of the following options:

 - Differentiation of curriculum to include opportunities for complexity, depth, acceleration and novelty

 - Enrichment activities